Brandon Crawford Player Props: Giants vs. Cardinals

-On Monday, Brandon Crawford (hitting .250 in his past 10 games) and the San Francisco Giants play the St. Louis Cardinals, whose starting pitcher will be Matthew Liberatore.
+On Tuesday, Brandon Crawford (on the back of going 2-for-4 with an RBI) and the San Francisco Giants play the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
 First pitch is at 7:45 PM ET.

+He had two hits (going 2-for-4 with an RBI) in his last appearance against the Cardinals.

 Brandon Crawford Game Info & Props vs. the Cardinals